friends-of-presta/security-advisories/_posts/2023-04-11-advancedpopupcreator.md

 * Obtain admin access
 * Remove data on the associated PrestaShop
-* Copy/past datas from sensibles tables to FRONT to exposed tokens and unlock admins's ajax scripts
+* Copy/paste data from sensitive tables to FRONT to exposed tokens and unlock admins's ajax scripts
 * Rewrite SMTP settings to hijacked emails

 ## Patch from 1.1.24